MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/expander.md

    :::column-end:::
 :::row-end:::
 ## Is this the right control?
 Use an Expander when some primary content is always relevant and some related secondary content may be relevant some of the time.
-This UI is commonly used when display space is limited.
-The Expander can expand upwards or downwards.
+This UI is commonly used when display space is limited and when information and options can be grouped together.
+An Expander can expand upwards or downwards.

 ## Examples
 <table>